June 6, 1944: D-Day

 The epic of war, told by a grain of sand…

-The seacoast of Normandy churns with a forgotten history.
+The seacoast of Normandy churns with history.

 In this visionary rite of images, texts, and scientific data, photographer Donald Weber, writer Larry Frolick and physicist Kevin Robbie explore the sand beaches where the D-Day invasion was once fought, inch by inch, hand to hand.
 Their task was to gather forensic evidence, and determine the fate of this legendary battle over time.